 Submitted by george.somers@… on

 The Revd Canon Dr Kathryn Goldsmith is Precentor at Wakefield Cathedral, in the Diocese of Leeds.
+Before Kathryn began this role, she was serving in parish ministry during the COVID-19 pandemic.

 Keeping communities together, parishioners positive in the face of unprecedented challenges, and navigating a new normal of restrictions and online church services - many clergy found themselves exhausted and burnt out once lockdown was over.

-We were privileged to provide Kathryn with Emergency grants to help ease the demands on her time and her finances, including helping to replace a broken washing machine and to repair her car.
-After the pandemic, a Holiday grant meant she could finish the trip to New York that had been cut short by the start of theological college.
+Emergency grants also helped to ease the demands on her time and her finances, including helping to replace a broken washing machine and to repair her car.

 Image